 Cyber attacks Cripple Android

-In 2016, CNN reported the information from Check Point, a cybersecurity company, pertaining to a massive attack on the Android system.
+In 2016, CNN reported information from Check Point, a cybersecurity company, pertaining to a massive attack on the Android system.
 Hackers were able to access no less than 1 million Google accounts, exposing not only emails but also confidential documents.

-Hackers were able to do this by penetrating the Android phones via illegitimate or unauthorized apps.
+Hackers were able to do this by penetrating Android phones via illegitimate or unauthorized apps.
 Although the criminals didn’t do anything with the files, they also manipulated the rating systems of certain apps in Google Play Store.
 Most of all, the threat was so serious it infected over 10,000 devices on a daily basis.

 But it doesn’t end there.
 In 2017, Verge revealed that as many as 41 percents of devices running on Android were vulnerable to a new exploit that would allow cybercriminals to intercept personal information via WiFi.
 Hackers were also so adept that they didn’t even have to guess the wireless network’s password to inject malware into the devices.

-In a more sinister plot, Gizmodo shared a growing hacking campaign that spies on thousands of users.
+In a more sinister plot, Gizmodo shared a growth hacking campaign that spies on thousands of users.
 According to the report shared by Electronic Frontier Foundation and Lookout, a group called Dark Caracal could activate the phone cameras and microphone, as well as access information from emails to chats and call logs, by infecting Android devices with fake instant messaging applications.

 The Growing Demand for VPNs

 The effects of these illegal activities can greatly vary.
 At the very least, they can slow down the speed of the devices.
-At the worst, these cyber criminals can hold your devices hostage.
+At worst, these cybercriminals can hold your devices hostage.
 For example, they can delete important files if you don’t pay a ransom.
 They can steal your personal information such as credit card details and then ruin you personally and financially.
 They can blackmail you and put you in dangerous situations.

 The easiest thing to lower the risk is to avoid using devices altogether, but in this day and age, it is no longer practical.
 Thus, Android users are focusing on the next best option: installing virtual private networks (VPNs).
 In order to understand the benefits of this would be interesting to read the Review Express VPN